 Saeed is currently a project leader working with OWASP and an instructor in Hakin9.org e-learning.
 At OWASP, he is a security researcher and project leader.

-He has extensive experience in security areas such as network security, secure-coding, server security, human resource vulnerabilities, DevOps, and more.
+He has extensive experience in security areas such as network security, secure coding, threat hunting, applied deep learning for threat analysis, DevOps, and more.
 He has 5 years of experience in research and works in the software engineering and cyber-security fields with some companies.
-He is also a mentor in Google Summer of Code 2021 with 25 students who actively work on an OSINT Meta Search-Engine project.
+He is also a mentor in Google Summer of Code 2021.
+He is passionate about Natural Language Processing and uses it for Cybersecurity purposes.

 Before the course

 In this section, we first learn beginner NLP concepts and then how to implement preprocessing NLP pipelines to have a clean dataset and corpora.
 The topics may be alien for some of the students, but they are very simple.
 The course is based on an assumption that participants have no prior experience with Machine Learning and NLP.

 In this module, we will learn how to scrape Twitter, Reddit, Google, and PubMed and how to use lxml and XPath.